Introit

 That we who seek the mercy of God for our own sins this Lent will show mercy to others with kindness and refrain from passing judgement on them.

-That those who are persecuted for their Christian faith in Syria, Afghanistan, Iraq, China, Vietnam, India, Pakistan, Nigeria and in other countries, may draw strength from the cross of Christ.
+That those who are persecuted for their Christian faith in Syria, Afghanistan, China, Vietnam, India, Pakistan, Nigeria and in other countries, may draw strength from the cross of Christ.

-That those who are preparing for the Easter Sacraments will keep focused on Jesus Christ and the all-embracing love and mercy he has for them.
+For those who are preparing for the Easter Sacraments will keep focused on Jesus Christ and the all-embracing love and mercy he has for them.

-God of power,
+God of power, God of mercy,

-you bring forth springs in the wasteland
+you bring forth springs in the wasteland and turn despair into hope.

-Look not upon the sins of our past,
+Look not upon the sins of our past, but lift from our hearts

-that we may find refreshment and life
+the failures that weigh us down, that we may find refreshment and life

 holy and mighty God for ever and ever.
 Amen.
 (ICEL; 1998)

-Interlude (Richard Farrant)
+Offertory Hymn (Richard Farrant)

 Lord, for thy tender mercy's sake,